kashw2/My-Brain/SES/QFESAID/IMISTAMPLE.md

 What injuries have been identified that either need to be addressed or are related to the [[#E - Events Leading to Crisis|Crisis]]

 ## S - Signs and Symptoms

+What Signs of [[#I - Injuries Identified|Injury]] and Symptoms are being presented by the casualty

 ## T - Treatment

+What has been done to treat the [[#I - Injuries Identified|Injuries]]

 ## A - Allergies

+What allergies if any does the casualty have

 ## M - Medications

+What medications is the casualty currently taking

 ## P - Previous Illness of Injuries

+Does the casualty have any previous ailments

 ## L - Last Input or Output

+What was the last method of communication

 ## E - Events Leading to Crisis